yannlefoll125/cc-claude/README.md

   cc-vue3
 ```

-## Using cc-claude in Another Project
+## Using cc-claude in another project

 The `docker-compose.yml` in this repo shows the recommended pattern for integrating `cc-base` into any project.
 Copy it into your project root and adjust as needed: